Location Detail

 Our role is to convert those local conditions into a useful project roadmap.
 That means clarifying what has to be released first, which approvals or owner decisions need to stay on the front end, and how the team should manage sequencing when multiple scopes are competing for the same access, utility windows, or turnover dates.

-• Local driver: growth-corridor utility demand
+• Local driver: growth-corridor utility demand and connection window competition

-• Local driver: site-release pressure
+• Local driver: site-release pressure from simultaneous corridor development

-• Local driver: circulation planning
+• Local driver: truck circulation and dock positioning for distribution centers

-• Local driver: phased turnover
+• Local driver: phased expansion design before neighboring parcels are developed

 Regional Coverage From Port Arthur